 When you install the plugin, the Storage will be set to Cloudinary and WordPress by default.

 - Cloudinary and WordPress - This setting will store all assets in both Cloudinary and WordPress local storage.
-With this setting, if there are any issues with your Cloudinary account or you choose to deactivate the Cloudinary plugin, your assets will be delivered directly from WordPress storage with no issues.
+With this setting, if there are any issues with your Cloudinary account or if you choose to deactivate the Cloudinary plugin, your assets will be delivered directly from WordPress storage with no issues.

 - Cloudinary and WordPress (low resolution) - This setting will store the original full resolution assets with Cloudinary and a lower resolution compressed version in WordPress, saving space in your local storage.
 With this setting, if you deactivate the Cloudinary plugin, your assets will be delivered at a much lower resolution directly from WordPress storage.